Vienna is relatively – even remarkably – safe for a city approaching 2 million inhabitants.

 I’ve lived here over 20 years and the only time I’ve felt personally threatened was when a rather dishevelled-looking man approached me on an empty tram and pulled what I thought was a knife from his jacket.

 It wasn’t a knife, it was his ID and he was an undercover ticket inspector (for the record, I had a ticket).

 More evidence for Vienna’s safety comes indirectly from its regular high rankings in global quality of life surveys.
-For example, it topped the 2018 Quality of Living rankings produced by Mercer (for the ninth time in a row), and was ranked second behind Melbourne in the Global Liveability Ranking 2017 from the Economist Intelligence Unit.
+For example, it topped the 2018 Quality of Living rankings produced by Mercer (for the ninth time in a row) and was ranked first in the 2018 Global Liveability index from the Economist Intelligence Unit.
 The latter survey’s editor was quoted as saying, “It’s proven to be one of the safest cities in Europe.”

 Having said all that you should, of course, take the same care you would when travelling to any large city, particularly as regards parks and subway stations at night, and pickpockets in busy areas (particularly during the Christmas markets) and on packed trams.
 Crime in Vienna is low, but there is still crime.